tdreyno/awardwinningfjords/source/2011/12/27/emberjs-collections.html.markdown

       </ul>
     </script>

-Ember.js templates are written [Handlebars.js].
+Ember.js templates are written in [Handlebars.js].
 You can use a `text/x-handlebars` script tag anywhere in your document and it will be replaced with a live-updating View.
 The above code will watch for a variable called `Twitter.searchResults` and when it changes, it will update the list items in the `ul`.
-See what I mean about Ember.js optimizing for collections and lists?
+See what I mean about Ember.js being optimized for collections and lists?

 ### Model

     :::javascript
     Twitter.Tweet = Em.Object.extend();

 This is entirely a naming/convenience issue.
 We're not writing any custom code for handling each tweet.
 We simply take its JSON and use it directly.

 ### Controller